klmirg/readme-generator-challenge-9/Develop/README.md

  To install necessary dependencies, run the following command:

- 'npm i'
+ ' npm i '

  ## Usage

-Have fun and enjoy!
+Have at it!
+It is yours to use!

  ## License

-      This project is licensed under the BSD 3 license.
+      This project is licensed under the BSD3 license.

  ## Contributions

- have fun and enjoy!! :)
+ Feel free to contribute, at my github

  ## Tests

  To run tests, run the following command:

- 'npm test'
+ ' npm test '

  ## Questions